liamhays/hpex/README.md

-   `/dev/pts/`, the directory that holds pseudoterminal device files. `x48`, the excellent HP 48 emulator for Linux, creates device files in this directory for its serial ports, as does your terminal emulator (Konsole, `xterm`, and others).
+   `/dev/pts/`, the directory that holds pseudoterminal device files. `x48`, the excellent HP 48 emulator for Linux, creates device files in this directory for its serial ports, as does your terminal emulator (Konsole, `xterm`, etc.).
 Files in this directory are device files named with numbers, and HPex looks for "empty spaces."
-For example:

-   `/dev/pts/` contains three files: `0`, `1`, and `3`.
-The empty
-   space is between `1` and `3`.
-HPex recognizes this, and chooses `/dev/pts/2` as the serial port.
+For example, if `/dev/pts/` contains three files: `0`, `1`, and `3`, HPex will find the empty space between `1` and `3` and choose `/dev/pts/2` as the serial port.
 This is how `x48` searches for a pty to use.

    In this example, HPex will say that it found `/dev/pts/2`, and instruct you to start `x48`:

    ![x48 with /dev/pts/2 as its serial port](manual_photos/x48.png)

-   we clearly see that the emulator, sure enough, has chosen `/dev/pts/2` as the Wire serial port. **Important:** Make sure you start `x48` *after* starting HPex, otherwise HPex won't be able to find the empty space.
+   `x48` has, sure enough, chosen `/dev/pts/2` as the Wire serial port. **Important:** Make sure you start `x48` *after* starting HPex, otherwise HPex won't be able to find the empty space.

 3. Finally, if no empty spaces are found, HPex will find the highest `/dev/pts` port, then add one.
 For example, if the highest is